BhaskarareddyS/packer-ansible/README.md

 # packer-ansible
-Build the AMI using Packer with Ansible
+Build the AMI using Packer with Ansible to install Java 1.8 and tomcat webserver Packer build packer-ansible.json terraform apply
-Packer build packer.json
-terraform apply